0x1uke/0x1uke/README.md

 # Welcome! 👨‍💻

-- 📚 Working on smart contract development and security
+- 📚 Working on HackTricks ARTE
-- 💻 Learning Solidity and Foundry
+- 💻 Learning Rust
-- ➡️ Focusing on broader appsec and Rust next
+- ➡️ Focusing on vulnerability research next
 - 🔴 Background is in offensive security
 - 🌐 Reach me at luke@0x1uke.com